At Long Last Leave: Production

 "At Long Last Leave", which is the 500th episode of The Simpsons, was written by Michael Price.
 The Simpsons' showrunner Al Jean has described it as "a tribute to people who love the show."
 Being a fan of musical theater, Price titled the episode in reference to the Cole Porter song "At Long Last Love".
 Price did not write "At Long Last Leave" with the intention of it becoming the 500th episode; that decision was made afterwards when the staff members realized the story offered an opportunity for a look-back at the history of the Simpson family.
 He said in an interview with the magazine Channel Guide that he was "deeply honored" when his episode was selected for the milestone.
 As acknowledged by Price in that interview, the plot of the episode features similarities to the 2007 film The Simpsons Movie, in which the Simpsons are forced to flee to Alaska after Homer angers the townspeople in Springfield by polluting a lake.
 However, Price commented that "I think it's different from the movie in that it sort of does reference back the entire history of the show, the collective experience of Springfield vis-a-vis the Simpsons, whereas the movie they were forced to run away due to that very specific thing".
 He further noted that despite the similarities "we [the staff] liked it enough to go with it anyway."
-The plot was first announced to the press at the Comic-Con convention in San Diego, California on July 23, 2011, during a panel with the cast and crew of The Simpsons.
+The plot was first announced to the press at San Diego Comic-Con on July 23, 2011, during a panel with the cast and crew of The Simpsons.

 The episode features several guest appearances, with Kelsey Grammer and Jackie Mason returning as Sideshow Bob and Rabbi Krustofski, respectively.
 American musician Alison Krauss and her band Union Station recorded a bluegrass version of the Simpsons theme song that is played in the episode and over the closing credits.